Criteria for unbiased estimation: applications to noise-agnostic sensing and quantum channel estimation: Details of Noise parameter estimation in Cycle Benchmarking for the Pauli-Z Rotation Gate

 which is parameterized by four independent parameters: $\lambda_1, \lambda_2, \alpha$, and $\theta$.
 The noise channel $\mathcal{N}$ represents a mixture of depolarizing noise, dephasing noise, amplitude damping noise, and coherent noise due to over-rotation.

-We consider learning the twirled noise $\mathcal{N}$ using cycle benchmarking under state preparation and measurement (SPAM) errors.
+We consider {the unbiased estimation of} the twirled noise $\mathcal{N}$ using cycle benchmarking under state preparation and measurement (SPAM) errors.
 We assume that the state preparation error $\mathcal{N}_S$ and measurement error $\mathcal{N}_M$ are Pauli-twirled to Pauli noise, whose Pauli transfer matrices are represented as

-In cycle benchmarking, we repeatedly apply the noisy $R_z(\phi)$ gate.
+In cycle benchmarking, we repeatedly apply the noisy $\hat{R}_z(\phi)$ gate.
 This corresponds to analyzing the channel $\mathcal{N}_{d} = \mathcal{N}_M \circ (\mathcal{N} \circ \mathcal{U})^{\circ d} \circ \mathcal{N}_S$ for various $d$, whose Pauli transfer matrix $A_d$ is given by

 Here, $\theta' = \phi + \theta$ and $(A_d)_{ij}$ denotes the $(i+1,j+1)$-th component of $A_d$.

 To encapsulate $\mathcal{N}_{d}$ for all integer values of $d$ in a single description, we introduce an augmented channel $\mathcal{N}_{\mathrm{cycle}}$, and a classical register $\hat{\rho}_{c}$.
 This register keeps track of the number of applied gates $d$.
 Formally, we define